 Pontius Pilate's attempts not to execute Jesus but also not to incite a riot.
 He failed.
 (The real Pilate showed no qualms about doing things which provoked riots, and likely would have just slaughtered them.
-He'd killed people just for peacefully protesting taxes before, and was actually recalled for this).
+He'd killed people just for peacefully protesting taxes before, and was actually recalled for provoking revolt by this).

 One notable example would be "Talking Points," which opened with someone firing on an Ann Coulter stand-in who was painted as a bigoted harridan… but then the shooter turned out to be a stem cell research advocate who was afraid that his endeavors were being poisoned by her rhetoric.

 At the end of the episode "Illegal," McCoy has finished preparing a report on whether or not a violent incident between police and protesters constituted a "police riot."
 He concludes that, after reading it, "Both sides will be angry with me."
 His deputy replies, "You probably got it right, then."

 The West Wing, unusually for a political show, subverts this.
 Since it's about the President, there's plenty of compromise, but not because it's better; it's just what can get passed by an opposing Congress.
 And it's not unheard-of for one side to win.
 The merits of moderation were a matter of some heated debate in one episode: